-Two portfolios are collected from PLP Scholars: One is completed at the close of the second core course and the second, and comprehensive, portfolio is submitted as the final document in US 460 or US 489.
-PLP faculty will review these documents to determine value added based on the six student outcomes noted above.
-From the pilot study (noted below), we will develop proportions for each performance level, and we expect that 85% of Leadership Studies scholars will meet or exceed our performance criteria.
-Rubrics currently in pilot testing will evaluate student learning at these two critical junctures.
+Two portfolios are collected from PLP Scholars: One is completed at the close of the second core course (US 260) and the second, and comprehensive, portfolio is submitted as the final document in US 460 or US 489.
+In addition, other in-class measures-such as oral presentation assignments-are used to monitor students in all four levels of program progress.
+PLP faculty collect these artifacts each fall semester for review between January and March.
+On an annualized basis, we expect that 85% of Leadership Studies scholars will meet or exceed our performance criteria goals.
+Grading rubrics are aligned from course to course, and a single Program Rubric evaluates student growth between these two critical junctures.